Skip to content

 Short answers, pulled from the story.

-Where is the Ipatovo kurgan located?
+What is the Ipatovo kurgan and where is it located?

-When was the Ipatovo kurgan excavated?
+When was the Ipatovo kurgan excavated and what did archaeologists find?

 What grave goods were found in the Sarmatian burial at the Ipatovo kurgan?